 The primary directive of a VPN is keeping your data safe.
 VPNs hide your IP address and keep your data safe from things like DNS leaks.
 If your connection ever drops out, all of the best VPN services employ a kill-switch.
 If your VPN disconnects, you and your data become exposed.
 A kill-switch immediately cuts off your Internet connection until you’re your VPN connection is reestablished, which keeps your data safe.

-The best VPN services also don’t keep any logs of your activity, which also goes a long way to remaining as private as possible when you are online.
+The best VPN services also don’t keep any logs of your activity, as noted in the Ultimate VPN Guide, which also goes a long way to helping you remain as private as possible when you’re online.

 There are more VPN services than we could possibly list here, but we’ve narrowed down the field to five recommendations: